nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The given index is invalid.

   * 2a1.
 WhereTourGo shows an error message.

     Use case ends.

 **UC14 - Export all Contacts in Filtered List**

 **MSS**

 1. User requests to export all contacts in the current list.

 2. WhereTourGo exports all contacts.

+    Use case ends.

 **Extensions**